PasiSa/aplus-helm-chart/doc/walkthrough.md

 Three Ubuntu 22.04 machines were set up for this exercise.
 The goal was to experiment with setting up A+ in a small, yet usable server environment for small-scale use.
-Canonical's MicroK8s was selected, because it appeared to be easy to set up (at least on Ubuntu machines), but is extensible and scalable for more serious use.
+Canonical's MicroK8s was selected, because it was easy to set up (at least on Ubuntu machines), but seems extensible and scalable also for more serious use.

 ### First steps